nounsjp/localnouns-frontend/README.md

 ### `firebase deploy`

 Deploys the app to the Firebase cloud.
 You need to run "yarn run build" before the deployment.
+If you want to deploy restricted service, use `firebase deploy --only hosting,firestore`

+### `firebase hosting:channel:deploy preview`
+If you want others to view changes to your web app before going live, you can use preview channels.

 ### `yarn run format`